 And just as Jesus points out with this parable, we are no different when it comes to God's grace, His forgiveness for no reason other than He chooses to offer it freely.
 That of course is the message of the parable, that God's grace is available in full measure to all, to those who have laboured long and hard in the vineyard, and equally to those who have ducked in at the last minute.
-And we, if we are not offended ourselves by this, can at least understand how many are offended.
-"We have slogged away at this task in the burning heat", they complain, "and you have given them the same as you give us!"
-The answer to the question, "are you envious because I am generous?" is, in all honesty, "YES!" from them and from us.
+And we, if we are not offended ourselves by this, can at least understand that many people are indeed offended.
+"Our suffering was much harder than theirs!
+We have slogged away at this task in the burning heat", they complain, "and you have given them the same as you give us!"
+The answer to the question, "are you envious because I am generous?" is, in all honesty, "YES!" not only from them but also from us.
 Nobody has been denied, no one cheated, no one given less than what was agreed upon.
 The offense lies in God's generosity to others.
-The offense of grace is not in the treatment we have received, but in the observation that others are getting more than they deserve.
+The offense of grace is not in the treatment we have received, but in the observation that others are getting more than we think they deserve.
 The generosity of God quite often cuts across our calculations of who deserves what.
 For all our talk of grace, the church still has trouble with it.
 We still have trouble with it.